rancher/fleet-docs/docs/gitrepo-add.md

 - `fleet-default` will contain all the downstream clusters that are already registered through Rancher.
 - `fleet-local` will contain the local cluster by default.

-If you are using Fleet in a [single cluster](./concepts.md) style, the namespace will always be **fleet-local**.
-Check [here](./namespaces.md#cluster-registration-namespace-fleet-local) for more on the `fleet-local` namespace.
+If you are using Fleet in a [single cluster](./concepts.md) style, the namespace is always **fleet-local**.
+Refer to [cluster registration](./namespaces.md#cluster-registration-namespace-fleet-local) for more on the `fleet-local` namespace.

 For a [multi-cluster](./concepts.md) style, please ensure you use the correct repo that maps to the right target clusters.

 ## Override Workload's Namespace

-The `targetNamespace` field will override any namespace in the bundle.
-If the deployment contains cluster scoped resources, it will fail.
+The `targetNamespace` field overrides any namespace in the bundle.
+If the deployment contains cluster scoped resources, it fails.

 It takes precendence over all other namespace definitions: